New Patients (479) 323-3011

 What is the best way to replace my damaged tooth?

-The number one recommended way to replace a missing or extracted tooth is with a dental implant supported crown.
-Dr. Adams can perform every step of the dental implant process from the comforts of her dentist office.
+An implant-supported crown is one most recommended way to replace a missing or extracted tooth.
+Dr. Adams can perform every step of the dental implant process from the comfort of her dentist office.

 What is a dry socket?